top of page

 It is then YOUR responsibility to make sure the information stored against the chip is correct and kept up to date.
 Amending your contact number or address at your vets DOES NOT update the microchip – this must be done separately.

-It's amazing how many cats we are unable to reunite due to microchip information being out of date.
+It's amazing how many cats we are unable to reunite due to the information stored against the microchip being out of date.

 Your pet should be scanned by your vet at its annual health check.
 It is rare, but microchips can become faulty, so it’s best to check they are still active.